harvard-cns/cs145-20-project4/README.md

 ### Grading

-- *40*: the implementation of registers and heavy hitters.
+- *40*: the implementation of registers and heavy hitters, as well as the two register readers.
 - *20*: plotted figures.
 - *40*: answer the questions.